-Record time for determining the ADS Holders who will be mailed the Scheme Document Latest time to surrender ADSs to the Depositary and withdraw the underlying Shares in order to become a Shareholder and vote at the Court Meeting and the General Meeting (1) prior to 5:00 p.m. on Monday, 9 November 2015 (New York time) ADS Record Time for determining the entitlement of ADS Holders to instruct the Depositary to vote Shares represented by ADSs at the Court Meeting and the General Meeting Cleaner of the ADC facility for with drawels of Closure of the ADS facility for withdrawals of Shares underlying the ADS(s) from 5:00 p.m. on Monday, 9 November 2015 to Tuesday, 24 November 2015 (both days inclusive) (New York time) ADS Voting Instruction Deadline for receipt by the Depositary of completed ADS Voting Instruction Cards from ADS Holders (2) 10:00 a.m. on Monday, 16 November 2015 (New York time) Latest time for lodging transfers of Shares to qualify for the entitlement to attend and vote at the Court Meeting and the General Meeting 4:30 p.m. on Wednesday, 18 November 2015 Closure of the register of members of the Company for determining the entitlement to attend and vote at the Court Meeting and the General Meeting (3) from Thursday, 19 November 2015 to Tuesday, 24 November 2015 (both days inclusive) Latest time for lodging forms of proxy in respect of: Court Meeting (4) General Meeting (4)
+Record time for determining the ADS Holders who will be mailed the Scheme Document 5:00 p.m. on Wednesday, 21 October 2015 (New York time) Latest time to surrender ADSs to the Depositary and withdraw the underlying Shares in order to become a Shareholder and vote at the Court Meeting and the General Meeting (1) prior to 5:00 p.m. on Monday, 9 November 2015 (New York time) ADS Record Time for determining the entitlement of ADS Holders to instruct the Depositary to vote Shares represented by ADSs at the Court Meeting and the General Meeting Closure of the ADS facility for withdrawals of Shares underlying the ADS(s) from 5:00 p.m. on Monday, 9 November 2015 to Tuesday, 24 November 2015 (both days inclusive) (New York time) ADS Voting Instruction Deadline for receipt by the Depositary of completed ADS Voting Instruction Cards from ADS Holders (2) 10:00 a.m. on Monday, 16 November 2015 (New York time) Latest time for lodging transfers of Shares to qualify for the entitlement to attend and vote at the Court Meeting and the General Meeting 4:30 p.m. on Wednesday, 18 November 2015 Closure of the register of members of the Company for determining the entitlement to attend and vote at the Court Mastine and the Coursel Mastine $\binom{3}{2}$ from Theorem 10 Neuropher 2015 at the Court Meeting and the General Meeting (3) from Thursday, 19 November 2015 to Tuesday, 24 November 2015 (both days inclusive) Latest time for lodging forms of proxy in respect of: Court Meeting (4)

-Record date for determining the entitlement to attend and vote at the Court Meeting and the General Meeting Tuesday, 24 November 2015 Trading halt in the Shares and the CKI Shares (5) from 9:00 a.m. on Tuesday, 24 November 2015 Court Meeting (6) General Meeting (6) Announcement of the results of the Court Meeting and the General Meeting published on the Stock Exchange's website (5) Resumption of trading in the Shares and the CKI Shares (5) 9:00 a.m. on Wednesday, 25 November 2015 Court hearing of the summons for directions in respect of the Scheme Latest time to surrender ADSs to the Depositary and withdraw the underlying Shares in order to become a Shareholder and appear at the Court Hearing 10 Trading halt in the Shares and the CKI Shares (7) from 9:00 a.m. on Monday, 14 December 2015 Court Hearing of the petition to sanction the Scheme (8) Monday, 14 December 2015 Announcement of (1) the results of the Court Hearing of the petition to sanction the Scheme, (2) the expected Effective Date and (3) the expected date of withdrawal of the listing of the Shares on the Stock Exchange published on the Stock Exchange's website (7) after 4:15 p.m. on Monday, 14 December 2015 Resumption of trading in the Shares and the CKI Shares (7) 9:00 a.m. on Tuesday, 15 December 2015 Dealings in the Shares on the Stock Exchange cease from 4:00 p.m. on Monday, 21 December 2015
+Record date for determining the entitlement to attend and vote at the Court Meeting and the General Meeting Tuesday, 24 November 2015 Trading halt in the Shares and the CKI Shares (5) from 9:00 a.m. on Tuesday, 24 November 2015 Court Meeting (6) General Meeting (6) 2:30 p.m. on Tuesday, 24 November 2015 (or as soon thereafter as the Court Meeting shall have been concluded or adjourned) Announcement of the results of the Court Meeting and the General Meeting published on the Stock Exchange's website (5) after 4:15 p.m. on Tuesday, 24 November 2015 Resumption of trading in the Shares and the CKI Shares (5) 9:00 a.m. on Wednesday, 25 November 2015 Court hearing of the summons for directions in respect of the Scheme Monday, 30 November 2015 Latest time to surrender ADSs to the Depositary and withdraw the underlying Shares in order to become a Shareholder and appear at the Court Hearing (1) 5:00 p.m. on Tuesday, 8 December 2015 (New York time) Trading halt in the Shares and the CKI Shares (7) from 9:00 a.m. on Monday, 14 December 2015 Court Hearing of the petition to sanction the Scheme (8) Monday, 14 December 2015 Announcement of (1) the results of the Court Hearing of the petition to sanction the Scheme, (2) the expected Effective Date and (3) the expected date of withdrawal of the listing of the Shares on the Stock Exchange published on the Stock Exchange's website (7) after 4:15 p.m. on Monday, 14 December 2015 Resumption of trading in the Shares and the CKI Shares (7) 9:00 a.m. on Tuesday, 15 December 2015 Dealings in the Shares on the Stock Exchange cease from 4:00 p.m. on Monday, 21 December 2015